jeffhomer/geocoding-proxy-service/README.md

 }
 ```
 Ensure that ```SEARCHTEXT``` follows the regular encoding for URL queries; that is, spaces should be replaced by plus signs, and special characters by ```%xx``` escapes.
 You can use ```urllib.parse.quote_plus``` in python to encode a regular string accordingly.

-If one of the APIs locate the address successfully, the method will instead return a JSON message describing the error:
+If none of the APIs locate the address successfully, the method will instead return a JSON message describing the error:
 ```
 {
     "Message": "Location could not be obtained using any of the implemented APIs.
 Ensure that you are connected to the internet."